Skip to main content

 “I am Odysseus, son of Laertes, known to the world for every kind of craft—my fame has reached the skies.”

-This line isn’t just about pride; it’s about a profound self-awareness.
+This line isn’t just about pride; it is about self-awareness.
 Odysseus knows himself, his strengths, and his weaknesses.

 Which modern books echo the brilliance of The Odyssey?